QCD Equation of State at very high temperature: computational strategy, simulations and data analysis: Entropy density

 In order to validate this expectation, in Ref.~\cite{Bresciani:2025vxw} we presented a comparison of non-perturbative results from lattices with spatial sizes $L/a=144$ and $L/a=288$ at some selected bare parameters.
 Instead of computing the entropy density from the derivative of the free-energy density, we used the one-point function of the energy-momentum tensor~\cite{Giusti:2012yj}.
 This provides an alternative discretization of the entropy density,

 equivalent to Eq.~\eqref{eq:entropy_lattice} up to cutoff effects.
 In Eq.~\eqref{eq:s_T0k6} the sextet components of the renormalized energy-momentum tensor,

 are defined as in Section 3 of Ref.~\cite{DallaBrida:2020gux}.
-Notice that the lattice determination of the matrix elements $\corr{T_{\mu\nu}^{G,\{6\}}}_\vxi$ and $\corr{T_{\mu\nu}^{F,\{6\}}}_\vxi$ is significantly less demanding compared to the determination of the entropy density using Eq.~\eqref{eq:entropy_lattice}.
+At present, the entropy density cannot be determined non-perturbatively from Eq.~\eqref{eq:s_T0k6} because the renormalization constants $Z_G^{\{6\}}$ and $Z_F^{\{6\}}$ are known only at one-loop order in bare lattice perturbation theory.
+However, since the latter are insensitive to finite volume effects, the matrix elements $\corr{T_{\mu\nu}^{G,\{6\}}}_\vxi$ and $\corr{T_{\mu\nu}^{F,\{6\}}}_\vxi$ can be used as a proxy to study the finite volume effects affecting the entropy density.
+Their lattice determination is significantly less demanding than the computation of the entropy via Eq.~\eqref{eq:entropy_lattice}.

 We computed the bare matrix elements on $6\times 144^3$ and $6\times 288^3$ lattices, with a statistical precision such that the relative error on $s/T^3$ as in Eq.~\eqref{eq:s_T0k6} is comparable to that obtained from the results in Table~\ref{tab:bare_results_DfDxi}.
 The renormalization constants $Z_G^{\{6\}}$ and $Z_F^{\{6\}}$, appearing in Eq.~\eqref{eq:T6R}, have been estimated using perturbation theory at one-loop order~\cite{DallaBrida:2020gux}.
 We carried out this study at the temperatures $T_1$, $T_8$, and no finite volume effects were observed in the matrix elements (see Table III in Ref.~\cite{Bresciani:2025vxw}).
 This makes us confident that, for $10\lesssim LT\lesssim 25$, they are negligible on the entropy density at all the temperatures considered in this work.